isomerpages/csc-knowledge/_ethos-issue-22/Can We Nudge the Pandemic Away?.md

 <li class="small-text">See Note 6. </li>
 <li class="small-text">Joyce Teo, <a target="_blank" href="https://www.straitstimes.com/Singapore/health/covid-19-will-have-a-long-tail-effect-on-mental-health-experts-predict">“Covid-19 Will Have a Long-Tail Effect on Mental Health, Experts Predict”</a>, <em>The Straits Times</em>, August 19, 2020, accessed April 18, 2021. </li>
 <li class="small-text">A. C. Krendl and B. A. Pescosolido (2020) found that individuals in Eastern countries who are diagnosed with depression and/ or schizophrenia reported more mental illness stigma—in the areas of prejudice and discriminatory potential—than their Western counterparts.
 This finding was consistent with prior work. </li>
-<li class="small-text">Gunhild Berg and Bilal Husnain Zia, <a target="_blank" href="http://documents.worldbank.org/curated/en/550641468163145018/Harnessing-emotional-connections-to-improve-financial- decisions-evaluating-the-impact-of-financial-education-in-mainstream-media">“Harnessing Emotional Connections to Improve Financial Decisions: Evaluating the Impact of Financial Education in Mainstream Media (English)”</a>, Impact Evaluation Series, no. IE 89, policy research working paper, no. WPS 6407, 2013. </li>
+<li class="small-text">Gunhild Berg and Bilal Husnain Zia, <a target="_blank" href="http://documents.worldbank.org/curated/en/550641468163145018/Harnessing-emotional-connections-to-improve-financial-decisions-evaluating-the-impact-of-financial-education-in-mainstream-media">“Harnessing Emotional Connections to Improve Financial Decisions: Evaluating the Impact of Financial Education in Mainstream Media (English)”</a>, Impact Evaluation Series, no. IE 89, policy research working paper, no. WPS 6407, 2013. </li>
 <li class="small-text">Joyce Teo, <a target="_blank" href="https://www.straitstimes.com/singapore/health/no-need-to-rely-on-one-covid-19-vaccine-0">“S’pore Has No Need to Rely on One Covid-19 Vaccine with Several Promising Candidates in the Race”</a>, <em>The Straits Times</em>, November 28, 2020, accessed April 18, 2021. </li>
 <li class="small-text">Cheryl Tan, <a target="_blank" href="https://www.straitstimes.com/singapore/spore-cant-rely-on-herd-immunity-will-use-vaccines-among-other-measures-gan-kim-yong">“S’pore Can’t Rely on Herd Immunity, Will Use Covid-19 Vaccines among Other Measures: Gan Kim Yong”</a>, <em>The Straits Times</em>, May 14, 2021, accessed May 24, 2021. </li>
 </ol>